Wrongful Death Suit Against Jim Carrey Has Been Dismissed

 Jim Carrey Won’t Face the Wrongful Death Legal Battle After All

-Cathriona White used prescription drugs to kill herself in a 2015 overdose, following the break-up, reported E!
+Cathriona White used prescription drugs to kill herself in a 2015 overdose, following the breakup, reported E!
 News.
 Cathriona’s mother and her estranged husband filed the wrongful death suit a year later, accusing Jim of getting the drugs for White through illegal means.
 An autopsy revealed that the prescription drugs were responsible for the overdose that ended her life.

 A publicist working on Carrey’s behalf issued a statement that revealed the lawsuit and any related claims to the wrongful death case against the actor have been dismissed.
-The statement also expressed Jim’s gratitude to friends and fans for their support, while he dealt with the legal battle.
+The statement also expressed Jim’s gratitude to friends and fans for their support while he dealt with the legal battle.
 The reasons for the dismissal of the case have not been revealed.

 An attorney working for Cathriona’s family, Michael J. Avenatti, suggested that the family was equally satisfied that the case has been dismissed.
 In his statement, Avenatti said the issue has been resolved, though said little else.